Dijon Kizzee was running from deputies when he was shot, lawyers say - KESQ

 “This is reality TV that nobody wants to see anymore,” Crump said.
 “It was enough when we watched George Floyd narrate the documentary of his own murder as he was tortured to death.”

-“Sometimes that entire process (of trying to detain an armed suspect) is going to unfold in the matter of 2 or 3 seconds,” Villanueva said.
-“So there’s no deliberate choice to playing judge, jury, and executioner.”
+“Sometimes, that entire process (of trying to detain an armed suspect) is going to unfold in the matter of two or three seconds,” Villanueva said.
+“So there’s no deliberate choice to playing judge, jury and executioner.”

 “It’s a cute little soundbite people like to say when they don’t like the result of something, but reality is far more complicated than that.”